JohnKaul/sysconf/readme.md

 ```

 *NOTE*:
-- Some keys or values in configuration files can contain special characters like dollarsigns ($).
-To pass these types of variables to this utility, the dollar sign needs to be escaped with a slash (\\) or surrounded with single quotes (').
+- Keys or values can contain special characters like dollarsigns ($).
+To pass these characters to this utility, the dollar sign must be escaped with a slash (\\) or surrounded with single quotes (').
-- This utility will not be able to read multi-line configuration values.
+- This utility cannot read multi-line configuration values.
-- This utility will not be able to locate configuration keys in "sections".
+- This utility cannot locate configuration keys in "sections".
 For example, if your configuration file (like an .htaccess file for Apache) contains multiple entries with the same key in separate sections.
-- This utility was not meant to replace the use of a text editor; it is only meant to offer simple(er) changes via scripting/automation.
+- This utility was not meant to replace a text editor; it is meant to offer simple(er) changes via scripting/automation.

 ## FEATURES
 * Simple syntax - no command flags to remember and consistent syntax no matter the configuration language used.
 * Will not write a key twice - if a key/value already exists, this utility will not write a second entry.
 * Zero dependencies - will not break or fall behind if library is (not) updated.
-* Add or Remove vlues with either '+=' or '-='.
+* Add or Remove values with either '+=' or '-='.

 ## EXAMPLES
 To list off some key/values in a config file.